 Discussion:

 802.11ax introduces new OFDMA PHY to improve transmission efficiency and robustness, such as 256 tones of subcarriers (comparing to 64 tones in 11ac), RU with different size of OFDMA tones, longer CP length of OFDMA symbol, and RL-SIG.
-With HE_ER_SU format, an HE AP can choose the bandwidth narrower than 20MHz such as 106-tones RU and longer CP length of OFDMA symbol to transmit an HE Beacon frame for improving the transmission robustness.
+With HE_ER_SU format, an HE AP can choose the bandwidth narrower than 20MHz such as 106-tones RU and longer CP length of OFDMA symbol to transmit an ER Beacon frame for improving the transmission robustness.
 This is one intention of introducing OFDMA in 802.11ax.
-Therefore it is no need to provide extra simulation result as the HE Beacon uses the existing HE_ER_SU PPDU format defined in 802.11ax PHY.
+Therefore it is no need to provide extra simulation result as the ER Beacon uses the existing HE_ER_SU PPDU format defined in 802.11ax PHY.

 Per request of the comment, we run the simulation to compare HE_ER_SU PPDU vs non-HT PPDU performance with following parameters: